Godinez v. Moran: Decision

 In a split decision (7–2), the Court found that competency to stand trial and competency to plead guilty were equivalent competencies.
-In other words, if a person was found competent for one, the person was automatically competent for the second.
+Therefore, if a person was found competent for one, the person was automatically competent for the second.
 Further, the court held that a person who is competent to stand trial is also competent to waive an attorney and proceed pro se.
 The court held that it was irrelevant if the individual represented himself inadequately.
 (The Court later held in Indiana v.
 Edwards that the competency to stand trial was different from the competency to have self-representation.)

-As Justice Kennedy stated in his concurring opinion: "At common law, therefore, no attempt was made to apply different competency standards to different stages of criminal proceedings or to the variety of decisions that a defendant must make during the course of those proceedings."
+Justice Kennedy stated in his concurring opinion: "At common law, therefore, no attempt was made to apply different competency standards to different stages of criminal proceedings or to the variety of decisions that a defendant must make during the course of those proceedings."
 Further, the Due Process Clause "does not mandate different standards of competency at various stages of or for different decisions made during the criminal proceedings."

-Significance

-The court appears to be moving toward a single standard of competency to be applied throughout criminal proceedings.
-The court finds nothing in case law to the contrary. "[S]etting out varying competency standards for each decision and stage of a criminal proceeding would disrupt the orderly course of trial and, from the standpoint of all parties, prove unworkable both at trial and on appellate review."

-As Justice Kennedy notes, this holding in Godinez v.
-Moran may seem harsh in equating all competencies as essentially equal.
-However, there are limitations noted in a careful reading of the decision.
-One is that the Court emphasized that competence to waive legal counsel alone does not make a waiver of counsel valid.
-The trial judge must determine if the waiver is "voluntary" and "intelligent".

-Further, in a decision, McKaskle v.
-Wiggins (1984), the Court held that even if the defendant successfully waives counsel, the court can provide a "standby counsel" if the pro se defendant has actual control over the presentation of the case to the jury, and the jury retains the belief the defendant is in charge of his own case.